The taste of Europe

 Madrid is romantic, majestic, full of images of the past, and the vibrancy and energy of a 21st-century city, a Western European capital with a Mediterranean heart.
 The small village of Castile in the 16th century developed into a metropolis of the Iberian Peninsula, a city-passage of royal dynasties and the core of a country whose power once discovered a New World.

-On the one hand, you will see the old imperial town with its baroque palaces and labyrinthine alleys.
+On the one hand, you will see the old imperial town with its baroque palaces like The Royal Palace of Madrid and labyrinthine alleys.
 On the other hand, you will meet Madrid’s modern face, with its wide boulevards, Castellana Avenue’s skyscrapers, and the chic shops.
 Thanks to its warm and friendly inhabitants’ temperament, Madrid never rests in the open-air cafes, tapas bars, flamenco hangouts, and fashionable after clubs.
 The undisputed capital of museums, with collections of priceless value by top artists, magnetizes art-loving travelers.

 Try local Tortilla and Polo at ajillo.
 Eggs, potatoes, onions are all to make Tortilla Española.
 Potatoes and onions are slowly fried in olive oil and then mixed with beaten eggs.
 This “confuses” the flavors with each other before cooking.
 Then add sausage, ham, spinach, and zucchini.